bipinthakur002/MVC-master/README.md

-# MVC
+# MVC-S
-This is the code from my tutorial explaining how i structure my project using MVC-S
+This is the small Application for Learning MVC-S where (S Stands for Service ), Which contains separate networking Code for better Coding Standards.